 Having detected and tracked objects using multiple cameras, we are now in a position to recognize the objects.
-Object recognition from images and videos is a long-standing research problem, and there have been several competing approaches.
-In general, algorithms for object recognition can be divided into two major divisions-local feature-based approaches and global approaches.
+Object recognition from images and videos is a long-standing research problem and there have been several competing approaches.
+In general, algorithms for object recognition can be divided into two major divisions - local feature-based approaches and global approaches.
 Feature-based approaches detect several points of interest in each image of an object and describe the object using descriptors of these local feature points.
+Global approaches describe the object using their global properties such as shape, silhouette, texture, color, appearance or any combination of such descriptors.